Visa requirements

 What is a Graduate Visa

-A Graduate Visa allows eligible LFA graduates to remain in the UK for up to two years after completing their degree.
+The Graduate Route is a visa option for eligible BA and MA international students in the UK who wish to work or look for work after successfully completing their degree at LFA.
 It provides the opportunity to work, gain industry experience, or explore further career pathways without requiring sponsorship.

 How to apply for a Graduate Visa